JordanSpencerWu/old-website/_posts/book/2020/2020-01-19-steal-like-an-artist.md

 categories: [book]
 class: 83
 date: 2020-01-19 10:00:00
 description: Nothing is original!
 It was influenced by work that came before.
-Remember. we stand on the shoulders of giants.
+Remember, we stand on the shoulders of giants.
 It's ok to steal from your heroes to create something better and unique to you.
 hidden: true
 img-path: /assets/images/books/steal-like-an-artist.jpg
 layout: book